VijayShankar10/MODULE5/Ex5.md

 # Ex.No:5
-# Ex.Name: Infix to Prefix Conversion using Stack (STL)
+# Ex.Name: Write a CPP Program to insert fractional values in to Queue ADT  and display size of the queue,and first,Last element of the queue (use STL and set maximum size of the is 100)

 ## Date:

 ## Aim:
-To convert an infix expression into a prefix expression using Stack STL.
+To write Last element of the queue using STL.

 ## Algorithm:
 1. Start the program.